FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Allowing distinction of *undefined behavior* (but not *unspecified* one)

 The term "falsity" means the ability to allow [logical false](https://en.wikipedia.org/wiki/False_%28logic%29) (often expressed as symbol ⊥)  formally occurs in [well-formed formulae](https://en.wikipedia.org/wiki/Well-formed_formula) in the model of the language, representing the cases can be assumed never happening.
 Any programs reduce to ⊥ in the model has unpredictable (or at least, non-portable) behavior due to missing guarantees of any predictable behavior by design.
 Such design provides a model-level axiom to reduce program semantics in an easier way because it (again by design) does not require any uninterested information logically as the premise to be expressed elsewhere, and it provides larger equivalent classes on program behavior compared to those provided by unspecified behavior.
-Thus, it effectively makes some equational reasoning easier, which may be beneficial for [program transformation](https://en.wikipedia.org/wiki/Program_transformation) (notably, some [program optimization](https://en.wikipedia.org/wiki/Program_optimization)).
+Thus, it effectively makes some equational reasoning easier, which may be beneficial for the [program transformation](https://en.wikipedia.org/wiki/Program_transformation) (notably, some kinds of [program optimization](https://en.wikipedia.org/wiki/Program_optimization)).

-This is also significant to allow *derived* languages from a base specification to adapt to new domains which require more refined constraints as the viral property, while keeping the base specification essentially (formally) simple without unnecessary overhead.
-By specifying the more concrete behavioral requirements complementing the undefined behavior, a derived language (sometimes called as a *dialect*) can have more strictly constrained requirements to provide more guarantees specifically to the target domain.
-Such methodology of drafting specifications of a *family* of languages (or dialects) would only cost a few resources compared to drafting them separately, due to its nature of reusing of rules in the base specification by default.
+This is also significant to allow derived languages which require more refined constraints as the viral property.
+The specified rules in the derived languages here are the more concrete behavioral requirements complementing the undefined behaviors already defined in the base specification.
+Such undefined behaviors may be then defined in the derived languages, supported by the additional guarantees provided in the derived specifications via some more strictly constrained requirements.

-This requires embodies a philosophy requirement deeply: do abstract and express, rather than do reason instead.
+This embodies a philosophy requirement deeply: do abstract and express, rather than do reason instead.
 By burying the ease of the implementation under the requirement, it prioritize specific properties of interface at first.
 As the extent is indeed quite broad, some counterexamples are given to illustrate the intent:

 * Someone may conclude [a type represents falsity indicates the "crashed" state of the abstract machine](http://okmij.org/ftp/continuations/undelimited.html#introduction).
 	* This is not conforming because it has introduced an implicit equivalence between "crashed state" and the [negation](https://en.wikipedia.org/wiki/Negation) of predictable states (*well-behaveness*), which is an implementation detail rather than the interface property.